-To support Caltech’s pioneering oncotripsy research to offer gentler, targeted cancer treatments.
+Supporting Caltech’s pioneering oncotripsy research is to offer gentler, targeted cancer treatments.

 Oncotripsy promises fewer side effects compared to chemotherapy and radiation by precisely targeting cancer cells.
 Oncotripsy is an experimental, non-invasive cancer treatment concept that uses focused mechanical ultrasound forces—rather than heat, radiation, or chemicals—to physically disrupt and destroy cancer cells while largely sparing healthy tissue.